dc10873/hello-world/README.md

 # hello-world
 A tutorial
-Ast the tutorial says, make a change to this file.
+As the tutorial says, make a change to this file.